MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - Adds support for Jupyter Notebook, which offers a great way to learn about Q#.
-[Check out new Jupyter Notebook samples and learn how to write your own Notebooks.](xref:microsoft.quantum.install.jupyter).
+[Check out new Jupyter Notebook samples and learn how to write your own Notebooks](xref:microsoft.quantum.install.jupyter).

 - Adds integer adder arithmetic to the Quantum Canon library.
 See also a Jupyter Notebook that [describes how to use the new integer adders](https://github.com/Microsoft/Quantum/Samples/src/Arithmetic/AdderExample.ipynb).